Learn how to clean the Roomba 690 using basic tools in this guide.

 2. Clean the brush: Check the underside of the side brush and base for any hair and debris.
 After removing these contaminants, wipe down the surface and reattach the brush and bolt.

-How to clean the 690 main brush?
+How to Clean the 690 Primary Brush Roll?

-2. Open the brush guard: Unhinge the two locks on each side of the brush place by pushing on it then lift the brush guard.
+2. Open the brush guard: Unhinge the two locks on each side of the brush place by pushing on it, then lift the brush guard.

 3. Remove the brushes: Once the brush guard is out of the way, you can remove the two main brushes.

 4. Clean the brushes: Untangle any hair on the brushes.
 You can use the blade part of the brush cleaning tool or scissors.
 I prefer the latter.
 Also, make sure to clean the axles on both sides.
 Remove the yellow guard, as hair and debris will accumulate underneath it.

 5. Use a towel to wipe the blade brush: Dust will accumulate on the blade brush.
 You can use a handheld vacuum or a clean towel to tidy up this part.